 - Continental breakfast (Monday-Thursday)/dinner meal plan (Sunday-Thursday)

-- Student Thai Visa and evacuation insurance
+- Student Thai Visa and emergency evacuation insurance

 - Numerous cultural and historical excursions and day trips in the greater Bangkok area

 - Multi-day excursion to Chiang Mai, Thailand inclusive of a four-day trek with white water rafting in the mountains of northern Thailand

 - Multi-day stopover trip in Hong Kong, China

 - Volunteer opportunities at a local government neighborhood grade school and other local charitable organizations